CharlottesHead/P3-BATTLESHIPS/README.md

 # Hello Code Institue

 This is my submission for the third portfolio project.
-It's fundamentally a battleship game with some slight alterations to keep up the tempo and enhance replay ability.
+It's fundamentally a battleship game with some slight alterations to keep up the tempo and to enhance replay value.

 ## Table of Contents
 - [General Info](#general-information)